ProgressAce/alx-system_engineering-devops/0x0F-load_balancer/README.md

+# Load Balancing\n
-# Load Balancing\n### This project is an introduction to load balancing and using nginx to do so
+### This project is an introduction to load balancing, using nginx and HAProxy to implement it.